How to Check If Your Partner Is on Dating Sites

 This guide covers 10 proven methods to check, ranked from simplest to most thorough.
 It also explains the warning signs that should trigger a search, the legal lines you should not cross, and exactly what to do if you find something.
 Every technique here relies on publicly available data or legitimate tools — not hacking, not snooping through their phone while they sleep.

-Why People Stay on Dating Apps During Relationships
+Start a confidential search →Why Partners Stay on Dating Apps During Relationships

-Common Reasons Partners Give
+Common Explanations Partners Give When Caught

 When caught, partners typically offer one of these explanations:

 - "I just use it for entertainment."
 Swiping without messaging is still a form of seeking validation outside the relationship.
+The YouGov poll found 83% of Americans consider sending suggestive messages to someone else as cheating (YouGov, 2024).

 - "Someone else made a fake profile."
 This happens, but it is rare.
 A reverse image search can usually confirm or rule it out.